 Menu Close

-All Arizona Messier Marathon
+Arizona Spring Star Party and Messier Marathon

-But, this year we will be at the Hovatter North observing site, NOT at the Antennas site, Not the Salome Airfield–.
+Like last year we will be at the Hovatter North observing site, NOT at the Antennas site, Not the Salome Airfield–.

 Parking is open, please use common sense.